cookiesncream716/helloWorld2/README.md

 * [Stage 1](#stage-1---setup-environment-to-test-your-plugin) - Setup the environment to test your plugin
 * [Stage 2](#stage-2---display-the-text-hello-world-in-the-plugin-space) - Display the text “Hello World” in the plugin space
 * [Stage 3](#stage-3---display-hello-world-after-the-button-is-clicked) - Display “Hello World” after the button is clicked
-* [Stage 4](#stage-4---add-text-that-tells-how-many-times-the-button-has-been-clicked) - Add text that tells how many times the button has been clicked
+* [Stage 4](#stage-4---add-text-that-tells-how-many-times-the-button-has-been-clicked) - Add text that tells how many times the button has been clicked and save that number to the ticket.
 * [Stage 5](#stage-5---add-the-ability-to-recognize-a-change-in-the-count-from-an-external-source-and-update-the-text-appropriately) - Add the ability to recognize a change in the count from an external source

 ### Stage 1 - Setup environment to test your plugin